AlexF4Dev/vscode-jasmine-test-adapter/README.md

-`testExplorer.gutterDecoration`     | Show the state of each test in the editor using Gutter Decorations `testExplorer.onStart`              | Retire or reset all test states whenever a test run is started `testExplorer.onReload`             | Retire or reset all test states whenever the test tree is reloaded
+`testExplorer.gutterDecoration`     | Show the state of each test in the editor using Gutter Decorations `testExplorer.onStart`              | Retire or reset all test states whenever a test run is started `testExplorer.onReload`             | Retire or reset all test states whenever the test tree is reloaded `testExplorer.overrideFunctionFiles`  file name of the files which have function overrides for describe, fdescribe, xdescribe

 ## Commands